 3. Awesome attractions

-Waterfalls, gondolas, and wolves.
-These are just a couple of things you’ll encounter in the area attractions of the region.
+Waterfalls and gondolas are just a couple of things you’ll encounter in the area attractions of the region.
 High Falls Gorge is a spectacular place to visit in the fall with easy trails to walk along while viewing the foliage and waterfalls.
-Or, you can visit the animals at the Wildlife Refuge.
-The wolves are a crowd favorite, but the entire operation is incredible with a variety of different types of animals for viewing and to learn about.
+While the water is the main attraction, scenery along the one-mile nature trail makes it well worth the extra steps.
 Whiteface Mountain has a couple of different ways to view the foliage.
 A gondola ride will take you to the summit of Little Whiteface, but you can also drive your car to the top of the Whiteface Veterans Memorial Highway and either hike or take the elevator to the top.
 The views at the top never get old, especially when drenched in fall colors.

 4. Camping and glamping

 Something about fall always screams camping to me.
 Whether you want to hike to a lean-to, rent a private cabin, or pitch a tent, the Whiteface Region has options.
-Hike to a lean-to, pull in your RV at the North Pole Campground, pitch a tent at the Wilmington Notch State Campground, rent a glamping tent at the Lake Placid-Whiteface Mt KOA Campground, or rent a camper van from Wilderness Van and travel the Adirondacks.
+Hike to a lean-to, pull in your RV at the North Pole Campground, pitch a tent at the Wilmington Notch State Campground, rent a cabin at the Lake Placid-Whiteface Mt KOA Campground, or rent a travel trailer from Wilderness Van and travel the Adirondacks.
 Whichever you choose, you’ll enjoy the crisp fall air while roasting a marshmallow by a warm fire and then retreating to your humble abode for the night.
 Pack your warm clothing because the nights get cold.

 The annual Festival of Colors is a hometown celebration of fall full of kids' activities, vendors, food, art demonstrations, pumpkin painting, live music, and more.
 Each year Whiteface Mountain hosts an Oktoberfest complete with beer, dancing, food, kids' activities, and vendors.
 So, dust off your lederhosen and get ready to celebrate fall — German style.